willieloea/cilpy/README.md

 `cilpy/` contains the library
 `docs/` contains documentation for the library
 `examples/` contains examples on how to use the library
-`test/` contains tests for the library
+`scripts/` contains scripts to help keep the library clean `test/` contains tests for the library

 For detailed information about what each of these directories contain, read the